-The aim of this module is to give you a general understanding of the principal areas of English law that may be encountered in business.
-The module is to give you an introduction to how business law is made.
-You will be introduced to possible business liabilities under criminal and civil law, the main methods of resolving business disputes including the court system of England and Wales and alternative methods of dispute resolution.
+This module will give you a general understanding of the principal areas of English law that may be encountered in business.
+There is an introduction to how business law is made.
+You will also be introduced to possible business liabilities under criminal and civil law, the main methods of resolving business disputes including the court system of England and Wales and alternative methods of dispute resolution.
 You will learn what constitutes an enforceable contract and what happens if one party fails to perform their part of the contract.
 You will learn some of the basic principles of employment law and the rights and responsibilities of employers and employees in the workplace.

-This module provides students with an introduction to Marketing and Customer Care.
-Students will gain an appreciation of the core concepts in the field of marketing and customer care, and the module will allow students to apply this knowledge in their assignments.
-The module will allow students to consider the role of marketing and customer service within different types of organisations (both non-profit and profit-making).
+This module provides you with an introduction to marketing and customer care.
+You will gain an appreciation of the core concepts in the field of marketing and customer care, and the module will enable you to apply this knowledge in your assignments.
+You will consider the role of marketing and customer service within different types of organisations (both non-profit and profit-making).

-Collaborative and group work activities are key components of the teaching and learning strategy in most modules of the programme, in some cases these are provide opportunities for summative assessment.
-Effective group work is considered a vital skill for success both within the students' intended degree routes but in the wider context of employability.
+Collaborative and group work activities are key components of the learning and teaching strategy in most modules of the programme; in some cases these provide opportunities for summative assessment.
+Effective group work is considered a vital skill for success, both within your intended degree routes and in the wider context of employability.

 Additional learning is available through a variety of online resources, which allows formative assessment of understanding and the application of knowledge outside formal class time.
 These include the use of web-based activities, online testing and accessibility to material the college's VLE Moodle.
 Students are directed towards independent study where appropriate, both as enhancement to topics studied or for stand-alone topics.

-Lectures use active learning techniques through the use of question and answer sessions, utilising teaching aids such as mini white boards, small group presentations etc. Active learning techniques promote effective engagement by students and provide many opportunities for formative assessment activities that result in near immediate feedback to the students.
+Lectures use active learning techniques through the use of question and answer sessions, using teaching aids such as mini white boards and small group presentations.
+Active learning techniques promote effective engagement by students and provide many opportunities for formative assessment activities that result in near immediate feedback to the students.

 Type of teaching and learning